 The alarm is configured in a simple way and allows to include up to 5 different inputs with configurable tones.

-The calendar, called "agenda" in the menu, allows to add reminders in a simple way.
+The calendar, called “agenda” in the menu, makes it easy to add reminders.

 The calculator is operated with the cross-shaped button and allows simple operations.

-The phone incorporates games such as the classic snake Nokia.
-But you have to be careful because some of them are not free and include an option to buy through SMS.
-We believe that payment options should be restricted in the terminals destined for the elderly.
-In addition, we consider that within the menu all the games should be contained in the same folder called "games" to facilitate their identification.
+The phone incorporates games like the classic Nokia Snake.
+But you have to be careful because some of them are not free and include an option to be purchased through SMS.
+We believe that payment options should be restricted in terminals intended for seniors.
+In addition, we consider that within the menu all games should be contained in the same folder called "games" to facilitate their identification.